nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-a-service.md

     }
     ```

-    NB: Most of the time, it is convenient to make the component instance also implement the service interface, but
+    **NB:** Most of the time, it is convenient to make the component instance also implement the service interface, but this is not strictly necessary.</br>
-    this is not strictly necessary.
-It is possible to separate concerns, especially if you'd like to define several
-    services for this component: in this case, the service implementation will need to be kept as a field on the
-    component instance, and returned by the `#getAdapter` method.
-Keep in mind that a given component implementation
+    It is possible to separate concerns, especially if you'd like to define several services for this component: in this case, the service implementation will need to be kept as a field on the component instance, and returned by the `#getAdapter` method.</br>
-    (and corresponding service implementation) are singletons inside the Nuxeo application.
+    Keep in mind that a given component implementation (and corresponding service implementation) are singletons inside the Nuxeo application.
     ```
     package org.mycompany.myproject;